Skip to main content

 minikube start --driver=docker --cpus 4 --memory 16384

-If you are using a Windows host and want to use the created configuration file within Windows Subsystem for Linux (WSL), run the following command to convert the config file to WSL format:
+If you are using a Windows host and want to use the created configuration file from minikube within Windows Subsystem for Linux (WSL), run the following command to convert the config file to WSL format:

 sed -E "s|([A-Za-z]):\\\\|/mnt/\L\1/|g; s|\\\\|/|g" $HOME/.kube/config > $HOME/.kube/config.wsl